Moduli of hybrid curves I: Variations of canonical measures: Introduction

 where

-\begin{enumerate} \item the measure $\mu_\Ar$, \emph{the Archimedean part of the canonical measure}, restricts to the Arakelov-Bergman measure on each positive-genus component of $S$, regarded inside $\hcurve^\hyb$, and has trivial support elsewhere;
+\begin{enumerate}[leftmargin = 2em] \item the measure $\mu_\Ar$, \emph{the Archimedean part of the canonical measure}, restricts to the Arakelov--Bergman measure on each positive-genus component of $S$, viewed inside $\hcurve^\hyb$, and vanishes elsewhere;

-\item the measure $\mu^j_\Zh$, \emph{the $j^{\it th}$ graded non-Archimedean part of the canonical measure}, has support in the union of the intervals $\Ical_e$ in $\hcurve^\hyb$ for edges $e\in \pi_j$, and on each such interval $\Ical_e$, it has the same restriction as the Zhang's measure of the metric graph obtained by removing all the edges which appear in lower layers $\pi_1, \dots, \pi_{j-1}$ and then contracting all the edges which appear in upper layers $\pi_{j+1}, \dots, \pi_r$.
-(We call these graphs \emph{graded minors} of the hybrid curve, appealing to Robertson-Seymour theory of graph minors.) \end{enumerate}
+\item the measure $\mu^j_\Zh$, \emph{the $j^{\mathrm{th}}$ graded non-Archimedean part of the canonical measure}, is supported on the intervals $\Ical_e$, for edges $e\in \pi_j$, in $\hcurve^\hyb$.
+On each such interval $\Ical_e$, it has the same restriction as the Zhang measure of the metric graph obtained by removing all edges which appear in lower layers $\pi_1, \dots, \pi_{j-1}$ and then contracting all edges which appear in upper layers $\pi_{j+1}, \dots, \pi_r$.
+Since these graphs appear as result of deletion and subsequent contraction, we call them \emph{graded minors} of $\hcurve^\hyb$, appealing to Robertson--Seymour theory of graph minors.
+(Any minor of $G$ appears in this way as a graded minor associated to some ordered partition of $E$.) \end{enumerate}

+Examples of canonical measures are given in Figure~\ref{fig:canonical_measures}.
 Note that when $\hcurve^\hyb$ corresponds to a smooth curve, then $\mu^\can =\mu_\Ar$.
-Moreover, in the case that $\hcurve^\hyb$ is a metrized curve complex $\mc$ endowed with the trivial ordered partition $\pi=(E)$, the measure $\mu^\can = \mu_\Ar + \mu_\Zh$ is the corresponding Arakelov-Zhang measure on the metrized complex $\mc$, considered in~\cite{Ami-W} as the measure underlying the equidistribution of Weierstrass points on $\mc$.
+If $\hcurve^\hyb$ is a metrized curve complex $\mc$ with the trivial ordered partition $\pi=(E)$, then $\mu^\can = \mu_\Ar + \mu_\Zh$ is the Arakelov--Zhang measure on $\mc$.
+The latter underlies the equidistribution of Weierstrass points on non-Archimedean curves~\cite{Ami-W}.

+When the rank of hybrid curves is larger than $2$, this definition becomes very sensitive to the order of the layers, that is, a change in order (while keeping the same edge lengths) can drastically change the canonical measure.